simbo1905/root-objects/README.md

 different topic.
 A lot of developers think that working with an RDBM isn't at all agile.
-If you let JPA create tables into an in-memory java database then it can be very agile and only a matter of changing the configuration to switch betwen unit tests running against an in-memory Java database
-and a beefy database server.
+If you let JPA create tables into an in-memory java database then it can be very agile and only a matter of changing the configuration to switch betwen unit tests running against an in-memory Java database or a beefy database server.

 Also if there is any ugliness due to our use of JPA then we can use that to illustrate a point in this demo: that the database and its mapping is an